t-p-r/asimon/README.md

 ## Features:

 - Test creation and packaging.
-- Time and result comparision between implementations.
+- Time and result comparison between implementations.

 Currently C++ is the only supported language.